$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: A theorem restricting Kronholm shifts

 \section{A theorem restricting Kronholm shifts}

-Because $\Mt$ has nonzero groups in so many bidegrees, when examining spectral sequences or even just long exact sequences of a pair, there are in general a lot of algebraically possible differentials to consider.
+Because $\Mt$ has nonzero groups in so many bidegrees, when examining spectral sequences or even just long exact sequences of a pair, there are in general a lot of algebraically-possible differentials to consider.
 The following theorem helps us rule out some of these possibilities.
 We first need a definition.

 \begin{defn} Let $\Lambda$ be a set with a partial ordering so that any two elements $\alpha,\beta\in \Lambda$ have a greatest lower bound, denoted $\alpha\cap\beta\in \Lambda$.
 A \textbf{hierarchical cell structure} on a space $X$ is a CW structure with cells $\{e_\lambda\}_{\lambda\in\Lambda}$ so that each cell $e_\alpha$ has an attaching map whose image lies in $\ds\bigsqcup_{\lambda<\alpha}e_\lambda$. \end{defn} Note that a hierarchical cell structure on a space gives subspaces $X_\alpha$ of the form